 Western New England University is pleased to offer campus housing for graduate students in the Gateway Village apartment complex.
 The capacity of an apartment varies from one to three residents.
 In living space with more than one occupant, each resident has a private bedroom.
-Students also have the option of sharing a bedroom with another student at a reduced rate.

 For questions or further information, contact the Office of Residence Life at 413-782-1317 or via email at Kymberley.Hendricks@wne.edu

 The Western New England University Graduate Student Housing Agreement provides detailed information on the provisions and expectations for residents.
 Please read it carefully prior to submitting an application.